vincentkerdraon/drilling-on-circle/README.md

 - Number of holes.
 Unsigned integer  1<= nb <=999.
 Usually <12.
 - Angular tilt.
 In degrees.
 Unsigned float.
 0<= alpha < (360/NbHoles) .
 Instead of starting at the top in {x=0;y=d/2}, start with a different angle.
 E.g. if angle=90, first coordinate is {x=d/2;y=0}.

+A variation of input params is available:
+- Diameter.
+In mm.
+Unsigned float.
+0< d <10000.
+- Coord of any existing hole {x;y}.

 ### Result screen

 _(see image: right part)_